Jacky1128/Rep-MTL/README.md

 ## Updates
 - [July 24, 2025] 🎉 The paper was selected as **Highlight** by ICCV 2025!
-- [June 26, 2025] Rep-MTL has been accepted at ICCV 2025!
+- [June 26, 2025] Rep-MTL has been accepted to ICCV 2025!
 We are currently working on cleaning and re-organizing our codebase.
 Stay tuned for updates!

 ## Contact